open-guides/og-aws/README.md

 - Some major features are delayed compared to open source PostgreSQL.
 - By default RDS is spec’d with general purpose SSD , if you need better performance you have to spec provisioned IOPS SSD.
 - You can't use RDS as a replica outside RDS without using logical replication
-- There are settings that cannot be changed and most of the settings that can change can only be changed using database parameter groups
+- There are settings that cannot be changed and most of the settings that can change can only be changed using database parameter groups.
-- It’s harder to troubleshoot performance problems since you have no access to the host
+- It’s harder to troubleshoot performance problems since you have no access to the host.
+- Be sure to verify that all the [extensions](https://www.postgresql.org/docs/current/static/view-pg-available-extensions.html) you need are available.
+If you are using an extension not listed there, you will need to come up with a work around, or deploy your own database in EC2.
 - Many Postgres utilities and maintenance items expect command line access, that can usually be satisfied by using an external ec2 server.

 RDS SQL Server